Ramayya Vasthavayya (soundtrack)

 Ramayya Vasthavayya is the soundtrack to the 2013 Telugu romantic-action film of the same name, directed by Harish Shankar and starring N. T. Rama Rao Jr., Samantha Ruth Prabhu and Shruti Haasan.
 The soundtrack album originally includes six tracks composed by S. Thaman and was released on 21 September 2013.
 The release coincided with a promotional event held at Hotel Marriott in Hyderabad, India.
 The album was officially released by Aditya Music, one of the prominent music companies in South India.
-The audio went on to receive enormously positive response from reviewers and audience alike thanks to the promos released.
+The audio went on to receive positive response from reviewers and audience alike thanks to the promos released.

 Production

 S. Thaman composed the music for this film which marks his Third collaboration with Jr NTR and second collaboration with Harish Shankar.
 The promo of the song Jabilli Nuvve Cheppamma was released on 30 August 2013 which got Viral response on the Internet with more than 1.2 million views and over 10,000 likes in just five days of its release in YouTube.
 Aditya Music purchased the audio rights which was confirmed by them in their official Twitter, Facebook pages and YouTube Channel.
 On 5 September 2013 the track list was released on the Internet with a remix of Ilaiyaraaja's chart busters, raising much expectations on the audio.
 On 17 September 2013 director Harish Shankar has posted a song-making video on YouTube, which features him talking about the romantic song Neneppudaina Anukunnana that was shot in the beautiful locales of Spain with Jr NTR and Shruti Haasan which was sung by Shankar Mahadevan and Shreya Ghoshal.
 On 19 September 2013 it was officially confirmed that the audio of the film would be launched on 21 September 2013 at Hotel Marriott in Hyderabad.
 However, on 20 September 2013 the real track list was officially released with the promo songs released on the same day.
 On 21 September 2013 the theatrical trailer and soundtrack Album were launched.
 After the audio album received rave response, Thaman started scoring the background music for the film within a span of 3 days from the audio launch of the film.